 2Department of Epidemiology and Biostatistics, School of Health, Isfahan University of Medical Sciences, Isfahan, Iran

-4Community Nursing Research Center, Zahedan university of medical sciences, Zahedan, Iran
+3Community Nursing Research Center, Zahedan University of Medical Sciences, Zahedan, Iran

-Materials and Methods: In this clinical trial, 120 primiparous women with a dilatation of 3-4 cm were selected from maternity hospitals of Zahedan by random sampling, and were randomly divided into four groups: inhalation of essential oils of Rosa damascena, lavender, their combination and distilled water.
-The women were asked to inhale the aroma during contraction and the severity of their pain was determined based on the visual scale of pain before, 30 and 60 minutes after the intervention.
-The data were analyzed using SPSS-21 software, chi-square test, one-way ANOVA, repeated measure covariance analysis and Bonferroni correction.
+Materials and Methods: In this clinical trial, 120 primiparous women with a dilatation of 3-4 cm were randomly selected from maternity hospitals of Zahedan and divided into 4 groups: "inhalation of essential oils of R. damascena", "lavender", "their combination", and "distilled water".
+The participants were asked to inhale the aroma during contraction and the severity of their pain was determined based on the visual scale of pain prior to the intervention and also 30 and 60 minutes after it.
+The data were analyzed using SPSS, chi-square test, one-way analysis of variance (ANOVA), repeated measure covariance analysis, and Bonferroni correction.

-Results: Comparison of the mean severity of pain in the four groups before the intervention showed a significant difference (P = 0.001).
-Control of the effect of pre-test showed that the essential oil aromas (Rosa damascena, lavender and their combination) significantly reduced the mean severity of pain at 30 and 60 minutes after intervention relative to distilled water (P = 0.001), but the difference between the three treatment groups was not significant.
+Results: Comparison of the mean severity of pain in the 4 groups before the intervention showed a significant difference (P = 0.001).
+Controlling the pre-test effect demonstrated that the essential oil aromas (R. damascena, lavender, and their combination) significantly reduced the mean severity of pain at 30 and 60 minutes after the intervention relative to distilled water (P = 0.001), however, the difference between the three treatment groups was not significant.

-Conclusion: The results showed that aromatherapy using essential oils of lavender, Rosa damascena and their combination can reduce the severity of labor pain as an uncomplicated non-pharmacological approach.
+Conclusions: The results indicated that aromatherapy using essential oils of lavender, R. damascena, and their combination can reduce the severity of labor pain as an uncomplicated non-pharmacological approach.

 Cite By, Google Scholar